Komornikx/swapi-nest-app/README.md

 Returns:

 - An array of pairs of unique words from all films openings paired with their number of occurrences in the text.
-Words should not be empty and should be separated by space or any number of consecutive control characters (i.e carriage return, line feed)
 - A name of a character from the /people API that appears the most often across all of the openings of the film